-- The company wants you to pay before it provides a service.
+- The company wants payment upfront before it provides a service.

-- The company recommends that you don’t contact any credit reporting agencies directly.
+- The company recommends you don’t contact any credit reporting agencies directly.

 - The company advises you to dispute all information in your credit report, regardless of its accuracy or timeliness.

-- The company suggests that you create a new credit identity.
+- The company suggests you create a new credit identity.

 Companies that want you to lie about credit history or create a new credit identity can get you into legal trouble.
-Companies that provide “new” identifying information use stolen Social Security numbers, and if you use this number then you are committing fraud.
-Likewise using an Employee Identification Number or Credit Profile Number provided by these companies is a crime.
+Companies that provide “new” identifying information may use stolen Social Security Numbers, and if you use this number, then you are committing fraud.
+Likewise, using an Employee Identification Number or Credit Profile Number provided by these companies is a crime.
 Rather than committing fraud, take the steps below to improve credit on your own.

-You are entitled to receive one free credit report from each of the three major credit reporting bureaus (Experian, Equifax, and TransUnion) every year.
-These credit reporting agencies keep detailed records of your credit history that you can use to assess your credit.
+You are entitled to receive one free credit report from each of the three major credit reporting bureaus (Experian, Equifax and TransUnion) every year.
+These credit reporting agencies keep detailed records of your credit history.
 Assessing your credit involves three simple steps:

 - Download a free copy of all three credit reports.